box/developer.box.com/content/guides/embed/box-view/create-preview.md

 # Create File Preview

-Once a file has been uploaded to the app token application, it may be previewed using two different methods:
+Once a file is uploaded to an App Token application, it can be previewed using two different methods:

 * Direct embed: A standard HTML `<iframe>` component with a custom embed link.
-* Customized previewer: A fully customized preview widget using Box UI Elements.
+* Customized previewer: A fully customized preview widget using Box [UI Elements][uie].

 ## Direct Embed (`iframe`)

-The direct embed link is a light-weight API method that provides limited options to customize the preview experience in your application.
+The direct embed link provides limited options to customize the preview experience in your application.
 Due to the light-weight nature of the method, the API doesn't give you options to respond to client-side actions such as scrolling in the case of documents, play/pause interactivity for videos, rotating an image, etc.

-There are two steps towards creating a direct `<iframe>` embed for Box View:
+There are two steps to create a direct `<iframe>` embed for Box View:

 1. Generate an embed URL for the file
 2. Add the embed URL to an `<iframe>`

 ### Generate an embed URL for the file

-To create a public file preview URL for a file that was uploaded to the app token application, you may either use a direct SDK method or make the request directly to the APIs.
+To create a public file preview URL for a file that was uploaded to the App Token application, you may either use a direct SDK method or make the request directly to the APIs.

 <Message type='notice'>